Deepika Narayan Bhardwaj

-Deepika Narayan Bhardwaj is an Indian journalist, documentary film-maker and men's rights activist.
+Deepika Narayan Bhardwaj is an Indian journalist, documentary film-maker and honey badger (men's rights activist).
 Bhardwaj rose to prominence after producing the documentary Martyrs of Marriage, which covered abuses of criminal section 498A (Anti-dowry law) by brides and their families.
 She also exposed a conspiracy of alleged victims in the Rohtak sisters viral video controversy by interviewing the witnesses and collecting proof.
 She has produced and directed the documentary India's Sons in 2021.

 Early career

 Bhardwaj left a job in the information technology industry to pursue film-making.
 Her first documentary film Gramin Dak Sevak was a student film winner at Jeevika: Asia Livelihood Documentary Festival in 2009.

 Activism

 498-A and Martyrs of Marriage

 Bhardwaj alleges to have been the victim of a false 498A case, after she and her cousin were charged under the provisions courtesy a police-complaint by her ex-sister-in-law; the issue was resolved in an off-court settlement involving a huge sum of money.
 This brought her into contacts with Save Indian Family Foundation, and she has since often collaborated with them in demanding an outright repeal of the law or amending to a gender-neutral version.
 Bhardwaj's personal episode also went on to serve as the motivations for making a documentary on the locus.
 Martyrs of Marriage (2017) narrated first-person tales of various victims who alleged of being at the receiving ends of abuse of 498A and interviewed politicians, judges et al. for their take on the issue.